Nivas Adithan

 Nivas Adithan is an Indian actor who has appeared in Tamil language films and TV shows.
-He has notably played Naanga, Taramani, Kaaka Muttai, Chithiram Pesuthadi 2, Radiopetti, and Regina.
-Nivas is the son of veteran actor and producer Adithan.
+He has played notable roles in Naanga, Taramani, Kaaka Muttai and Radiopetti.

 Early life

-Nivas Adithan was born in Karaikal, Puducherry, India, into a family with a background in the film industry; his father, Adithan, was an actor and producer.
+Nivas Adithan was born in Karaikal, Puducherry, India, into a family with a background in the film industry; his father, Adithan, was an actor in films such as Thaayum Magalum (1965) and a producer.
+He worked at Reliance Petrochemicals in Jamnagar, Gujarat.

 Career

-He was recommended into acting roles by choreographer Kala Master after a performance on the dance show Maanada Mayilada in 2010.
-Nivas subsequently made his acting debut in Tamil cinema in Selva's Naanga, playing one of the lead roles.
+Nivas was recommended into acting roles by choreographer Kala Master after a performance on the dance show Maanada Mayilada in 2010.
+He subsequently made his acting debut in Tamil cinema in Selva's Naanga, playing one of the lead roles.

-Nivas also played "behind the scenes" in Ram's Thanga Meenkal.
 In 2015, he appeared in the critically acclaimed Kaaka Muttai (The Crow's Egg).
-He also played a supporting role in Radiopetti, which won the KNN Audience award at the 2015 Busan International Film Festival.
+He also played a supporting role in Radiopetti.